SenseNet/sncom-resources/_posts/2021-05-26-whatsup-sensenet.md

 Once this was clear to us we started to gather ideas to understand and make the journey of a user more seamless.
 We already had every piece for that (website, try it page, example apps, demo repo) however the whole thing did not came together as a smooth experience.

-During an evaluation it is crucial the have the most possible information and to have a complex image of the solution by the the of the day.
+During an evaluation it is crucial to get the most possible information and to have a complex image of the solution by the the of the day.

 The concept was to logically connect the [example apps](https://docs.sensenet.com/example-apps) to our demo repository and by this, to demonstrate how a simple app works with sensenet.🤔